Last Updated on March 16, 2026 by AcePhysio

 The table below summarizes the typical elements assessed during the initial evaluation:

-After the initial evaluation, we may use various diagnostic techniques to pinpoint the source of the neck pain.
+After the initial evaluation, we may use various specific assessment techniques to pinpoint the source of the neck pain.
 These techniques help us create a comprehensive treatment plan tailored to the patient’s specific needs.

 Common diagnostic techniques include:

-• Imaging Studies: In some cases, X-rays, MRIs, or CT scans may be recommended to get a detailed view of the neck’s internal structures.
+- Imaging Studies: In some cases, X-rays, MRIs, or CT scans if taken may be reviewed to understand the source of neck pain.

 The table below outlines the diagnostic techniques commonly used: